 Hitting head on tree injury

 There were runners from the 7km and 21km races also on our trail.
-The lead runners of those races were advanced and would catch up to us recreational runners.
-When they wanted to pass on a single trail with no space, they would shout “Pasar!” (“Move!”).
-I always let them through, understanding some are competitive runners who treat this sport as their profession, while for us it’s a hobby.
+The lead runners of those races would catch up to us recreational runners and when they wanted to pass on a single trail with no space, they would shout “Pasar!” (“Move!”).
+I always let them through, understanding some are competitive runners who were going for the podium places, while for most of us, just finishing would be a good result.

-At the halfway point (8km), I was in 159th position (top 45%).
+At the halfway point (8km), I was making progress and was in 159th position (top 45%).
 I had been running most of the race at 180–190 bpm, well above my lactate threshold and was fatigued physically and mentally.
-I noticed my body wasn’t working normally.
-I tried following another runner who jumped over a small river.
-Normally I would have made it, but I mistimed the leap and fell into the river, scraping my upper thigh against the bank and creating a wound (see “Mistimed river leap injury” image).
+Due to the fatigue I noticed my body wasn’t reacting normally - I tried following another runner who jumped over a small river but I mistimed the jump and fell into the river, scraping my upper thigh against the river bank and creating a leg wound (see “Mistimed river leap injury” image).

 Mistimed river jump injury